Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 Example 5: Þið reynið -> Þið reyndið\
 Example 6: Þær reyna -> Þær reyndu

-*Practice: Try inflecting "að gera", "að trúa", "að skrá", and "að breytta" using the rule you just learned!*
+*Practice: Try inflecting "að gera", "að trúa", "að skrá", and "að breytta" using the rule you just learned on [Íslenzka.is](https://islenzka.is/aefingar/leita.html)!*

 *Tip: With time, the assignment of the i-verb endings to certain stem endings will become automatic as the sound combinations created by them become more familiar to you.*